naveedmerchant/BayesScreening/README.md

 # BayesScreening Package
 Naveed Merchant
-  -  [TransGPS: Toward a better analysis of GPS data](#transgps-toward-a-better-analysis-of-gps-data)
   - [Installation](#installation)
   - [Usage](#usage)
       - [1.
-Parallel Screening of data for binary classification (#Parallel-Screening-of-data-for-binary-classification)
+Parallel Screening of data for binary classification] (#Parallel Screening of data for binary classification)
       - [2.
-Testing two data sets to see if they share the same distribution ](#Testing-two-data-sets-to-see-if-they-share-the-same-distribution)
+Testing two data sets to see if they share the same distribution ](#Testing two data sets to see if they share the same distribution)
       - [3.
 Generating samples from the predictive posterior of the two previous tests](#generate-data)

 ## Introduction